rd-alliance/metadata-directory/standards/cif-crystallographic-information-framework.md

 ---
-title: CIF - Crystallographic Information Framework
+title: CIF (Crystallographic Information Framework)
 slug: cif-crystallographic-information-framework
 description: <p>A well-established standard file structure for the archiving and distribution of crystallographic information, CIF is in regular use for reporting crystal structure